redox-os/ion/README.md

 ### For Loops

 For loops, on the other hand, will take a variable followed by a list of values or a range expression, and iterate through all contained statements until all values have been exhausted.
+If the variable is `_`, it will be ignored.

 ```ion
 # Obtaining Values From a Subshell